 - Promoting open dialogue and engagement with diverse communities

 Some of the projects I am most proud of are:

-Saving Community Tax Dollars— I’ll work hard to be a good steward of your tax dollars.
-An example of this work is my efforts for the new Fridley City Hall.
+Saving Community Tax Dollars— I’ll work hard to continue being a good steward of your tax dollars.
+An example of this work is my efforts for the Fridley City Hall.
 The Fridley City Hall went through their entire process and was approved and scheduled to start construction when at the last minute, there was opposition.
 The opposition had good language, but it was misleading and would have cost residents millions of dollars, leaving Fridley with an inadequate facility for the fire, police, and residents.
 I led and organized the community campaign in support of the new City Hall.
 Our campaign was successful and allowed construction to start on time, saving taxpayers millions of dollars.

 This success has earned me the endorsement of Fridley Mayor, Scott Lund, the entire Fridley City Council, Representative Connie Bernardy and former Senator Barb Goodwin.